Syfaro/fuzzysearch-owo/content/FAQ.md

 A minimal amount of user data is collected.
 HTTP requests are routed through Cloudflare and error messages are shared with Sentry.
 IP addresses are retained for security purposes.
+Some aggregated and non-identifiable information is recorded to understand how the site is used.
 User-provided information such as names, emails, and images are stored securely and are only used for site functionality.

 ## Why is an image not showing up?